 ✗ Built-in VPN logs usage

 The creator of the CSS web standard, Hakon Wium Lie, developed Opera in 1995.
-The browser has since adopted much of Chromium’s code into its software and is now considered one of the more popular privacy-oriented browsers.
+Over the years, Opera has adopted much of Chromium’s open-source code into its software, which allows for greater scrutiny and has contributed to its reputation as a popular privacy-oriented browser.

 The good